 What It Means: When doctors talk about "whole grains," they mean grains that haven't been refined.
 The grains in white bread and white rice have had their nutrient-dense outer layers removed.
 What's left behind is mainly empty carbs.

 Whole wheat, brown rice, and steel-cut oats have kept their outer layers, which are packed with fiber.
 That fiber will keep you feeling full for longer, which may be why people who eat more whole grains report greater weight-loss success.

-Ideally, you want to eat 6 to 8 ounces of whole grains daily.
+Ideally, you want to eat at least 3 ounces of whole grains daily.
 One slice of whole-grain bread or 1/2 cup of cooked brown rice counts as an ounce.
 To spot whole grains when you shop, look for "100% whole grains" on the food's label.

 The Advice: ‘Get More Exercise’